This rule is established by authority conferred upon the chancellor of higher education in section 3345.50 of the Revised Code.

-(v) Any other information requested by the chancellor of the board of regents or designee or the director of administrative services or designee.
+(v) Any other information requested by the chancellor of higher education or designee or the Ohio facilities construction commission.

-(vi) If staffing or material conditions change once local administration authority has been granted, the institution shall notify the chancellor of the board of regents or designee and the director of administrative services or designee.
+(vi) If staffing or material conditions change once local administration authority has been granted, the institution shall notify the chancellor of higher education or designee and the Ohio facilities construction commission.

 (2) Revocation of local administration

-(b) If the director of the department of administrative services or designee with concurrence of the chancellor of the board of regents or designee determines that an institution has failed to demonstrate an ability to properly manage their capital projects and/or has failed to comply with the requirements of this rule then project administration shall be assigned to the office of the state architect in the department of administrative services.
+(b) If the Ohio facilities construction commission with concurrence of the chancellor of higher education or designee determines that an institution has failed to demonstrate an ability to properly manage its capital projects and/or has failed to comply with the requirements of this rule then project administration shall be assigned to the Ohio facilities construction commission.

 (3) Mid cycle applications